 Shelly’s story: Until we meet again

 “I saw him in the little bar in Paris in the 3rd arrondissement.
 I was with a friend and we were talking to a group of Spanish girls who spoke English well.
-The night grew on and we were all enjoying ourselves when I noticed a tall, handsome French man beside me who was also part of the group.
-We discovered we were the same age.
+The night grew on and we were all enjoying ourselves when a tall, handsome French man walked beside me and introduced himself as part of the group.
+We discovered a few similarities.
 I guess that was enough; the attraction was there.
-His accent was soft, as were his eyes, but it was his height, just above me that made me take notice.
+His accent was soft, as were his eyes.
 We began talking into the night, and upon being asked to leave the bar as it closed, we bade farewell.
-We kissed as the French do, cheek to cheek, but it lingered.
+We kissed as the French do, cheek to cheek, but it lingered, just a little.
 We swapped emails and later the next day we met in a church in Il St Louis.
-We walked and talked, and he told me he had been a pilot who had been injured, not in a war or anything, but during training.
-I didn’t know at the time he’d lost his leg in the accident and that he was lucky to be alive.
+We walked and talked, and he told me his story.
+I told him mine.
 We continued to meet, in bars, and with friends.
 He’d ride his bike or walk with his cane to rendezvous in Le Marais and Montparnass and around Il St Louis.
 We continued to meet day after day until one day his eyes grew softer, and glassy with tears, and then faded as in the heavy rain I made my way to Charles de Gaulle Airport.
-Years on, and we are to meet again.
-In the little bar … to continue our conversation, and to walk and enjoy the romance that Paris evokes, until our eyes grow soft, and teary again.
+Years on, and we met again, as friends, with the same smile and attraction, in the same bar … to continue our conversation, and to walk and enjoy the romance that Paris evokes, until our eyes grew soft, and teary again.
 C’est la vie.”